Platonymous/Stardew-Valley-Mods/CustomFarmingRedux/Format.md

 workconditions: conditions under which the machine should work (checked when starting production or at the start of the day) *
 conditionalanimation: true or false, should machine animation stop if workconditions aren't met
 * exp. "w rainy", "LC caller.location.IsOutdoors" (caller is the machine)
+lightsource: false, or true if it has a lightsource
+worklight: true or false, will only show the light when working (default: true)
+lightcolor: [r,g,b,a] color of the light exp.
+[0,0,0,255], default is [ 0, 139, 139, 255 ] (like the furnace)
+lightradius: radius of the light, default is 1.5

 production: what the machine produces, can include multiple productions production=>index : the parentsheetindex of the produce, alternatively you can leave this out and pick the produce by using: